Apply to be a Bigelow Fellow

 Initial Fellowship appointments are for one year and can be renewed for a second year; most Bigelow Fellows serve for two years.
 Bigelow Fellows who return for a second year have the opportunity to teach an upper-level seminar on a topic of their choosing (subject to approval) in addition to the legal research and writing course.

 Applications are invited from students now finishing the work for their first degree in law and from law graduates who wish to enter the academic field.
-If you have questions about the program, please contact Professor Daniel Abebe at firstname.lastname@example.org or Professor Anthony Casey at email@example.com.
+If you have questions about the program, please contact Professor Adam Chilton (email@example.com) or Professor Genevieve Lakier (firstname.lastname@example.org).

 Resume, cover letter, reference contact information, and writing sample must be submitted electronically on the web site at the time of application.
 The writing sample may be published or unpublished, but should be a work of legal scholarship.
 Your law school transcript must be emailed to email@example.com.
 Please ask your recommenders to email their letters of reference to us at firstname.lastname@example.org.
 We will also gladly accept additional writing samples, published or unpublished, at that same email address.